 Here are four marketing automation mistakes marketers typically make and ways to avoid them.

-4 Mistakes You’re Making with Marketing Automation that Need to Stop
+4 Marketing Automation Mistakes You're Making that Need to Stop

 - You Haven’t Segmented Your Email List